google/nsjail/README.md

 	e: Launch a single process on the console using execve [MODE_STANDALONE_EXECVE]
 	r: Launch a single process on the console with clone/execve, keep doing it forever [MODE_STANDALONE_RERUN] --config|-C VALUE
- 	Configuration file in the config.proto ProtoBuf format (see configs/ directory for examples) --exec_file|-x VALUE
+ 	Configuration file in the config.proto ProtoBuf format (see configs/ directory for examples).
+Interprets '-' as stdin --exec_file|-x VALUE
  	File to exec (default: argv[0])
   --execute_fd